Crio-Bytes/System-Design/AWS High Availability Architecture/README.md

 **Activity 6 Task:**

-Create Html page using HTML or you can create your own website using HTML/CSS and insert images in your HTML file.
+Create basic Html page using HTML or you can create your own website using HTML/CSS and insert images in your HTML file.

 ### Activity 7: Create S3 Bucket